 When and How to Transplant Tomato Plants

-Transplanting or replanting tomato plants is the process where the plant is re-potted from one location to another.
+Transplanting or replanting tomato plants is the process by which the plant is re-potted from one location to another.
 This process usually takes place after the plant has been started from seed in optimal growing conditions.

 There are many benefits to transplanting tomato seedlings, but the most important is the fact that you can control the growing environment and maximize your garden space.